Skip to main content

 Deep-Dive Physics Physics Math Quantum-Computers

 Of great use to physics, including one of the promising paths towards quantum computers, is the ion trap.
-Though there are various models in use, we focus here on Paul style models.
-To do so, we need understand Mathieu’s equations and their corresponding solutions in enough detail to grasp the function of the Paul ion trap.
-In this report, we explore the behavior of Mathieu’s equation and their solution for the Paul ion trap.
+Though there are various models in use, we focus here on Paul-style models.
+To do so, we need to understand Mathieu’s equations and their corresponding solutions in enough detail to grasp the function of the Paul ion trap.
+In this report, we explore the behavior of Mathieu’s equation and its solutions for the Paul ion trap.

 Lil' LLM: Part 1